Woman sitting at laptop on phone holding an ink pen

 What to expect

-1. SCAMMERS: Pretend to be from an organization you know.
+SCAMMERS: Pretend to be from an organization you know.

-They might say there’s a problem with your account that requires you to verify some information, or that you’re in trouble with the government, IRS or Unemployment Office.
-Others may tell you you’ve won a wonderful prize, but have to pay a fee to get it, or that you have a family member in grave danger and you must pay money to get them safe.
+SCAMMERS: Say there's a problem or a prize.
+They may say a problem with your account requires you to verify information or you're in trouble with the government, IRS, or Unemployment Office.
+They may say there is a problem with your computer.
+Others may tell you you've won a fabulous prize but have to pay a fee to get it or that you have a family member in grave danger and must pay money to get them safe.

-Scammers know how to use adrenaline and stress to distract you to act before thinking.
-They use threats to control your behavior – threats to sue you, take away your driver’s license or arrest you.
+SCAMMERS: Pressure you to act immediately.
+Scammers know how to use adrenaline and stress to distract you and get you to act before thinking.
+They use threats to control your behavior, sue you, take away your driver's license, or arrest you.

-Some scammers will insist you pay through a money transfer company, or put money on a gift card and require you to give them the number on the back.
-Some will send you a check, have you cash it and send them a portion or all of the money – only for you to later find out the check was fake and you then owe the bank who cashed it the money you already mailed.
+SCAMMERS: Require you to pay in a specific way.
+Some scammers will insist you pay through a money transfer company, with crypto-currency or put money on a gift card and require you to give them the number on the back.
+Some will send you a check, have you cash it, and send them a portion or all of the money – only to find out later the check was fake, and you then owe the bank who cashed it the money you already mailed.

 We're happy to help.